 8.2.1.
-Individual membership: An Individual Member is a person who at the start of the financial year elects to pay the individual subscription
+Individual membership: An Individual Member is a person who elects to pay the individual subscription once a year.

-- 8.2.2.
-Family membership: Family Members are two or more individuals from the same family who have not elected Individual membership - 8.2.3.
-Honorary membership: Honorary Members are returned volunteers and their accompanying partners as defined in clause 8.5(b) - 8.2.4.
-Life membership: A Life Member is an individual appointed by a General Meeting, on the recommendation of Council, for outstanding service to VSA. - 8.2.5.
+8.2.2.
+Family membership: Family Members are two or more individuals from the same household who have not elected Individual membership.

+8.2.3.
+Honorary membership: Honorary Members are volunteers and accompanying partners during their assignments with VSA and for one year afterwards as defined in clause 8.5(a).

+8.2.4.
+Life membership: A Life Member is an individual appointed by a General Meeting, on the recommendation of Council, for outstanding service to VSA.

+8.2.5.
 Corporate membership: A Corporate Member is an organisation which elects to pay the corporate membership subscription.